 - unintentional TSH suppression during hormone therapy for hypothyroidism

 Subclinical hyperthyroidism can occur in pregnant women, particularly in the first trimester.
-However, it’s not associated with adverse pregnancy outcomes and typically doesn’t require treatment.
+However, it’s

 If your doctor suspects that you have subclinical hyperthyroidism, they’ll first assess your levels of TSH.

 In order to perform these tests, your doctor will need to take a sample of blood from your arm.

 The normal reference range for TSH in adults is typically defined as 0.4 to 4.0 milli-international units per liter (mIU/L).
 However, it’s important to always refer to the reference ranges provided for you on the laboratory report.